ttlion/sdtDBNsGUI/README.md

 The object with the learned sdtDBN is stored in a file (named **exampleFile.txt** in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program and can be used to retrieve the learned sdtDBN afterwards, using the [second tab][2].

 :warning: In this illustration of the first tab, the sdtDBN was learned without any restrictions, being also this unrestricted sdtDBN the one used throughout the explanations of the next tabs.
 For an example on how to add restrictions when learning an sdtDBN, check [Example 6 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-6-learning-an-sdtdbn-with-restrictions), where all types of restrictions are specified and example files are given (to use them in the GUI, it is only needed to insert each file in the proper input of the first tab).
-All files used in [Example 6 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-6-learning-an-sdtdbn-with-restrictions) are also provided in the zip file at the top of the webpage. :warning:
+All files used in [Example 6 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-6-learning-an-sdtdbn-with-restrictions) are also provided in the zip file at the top of the webpage (the zip file with the several input files used in the examples of this webpage). :warning:

 ## Second tab: retrieving an sdtDBN object stored in a file
 [2]: #second-tab-retrieving-an-sdtdbn-object-stored-in-a-file